 You have mastered the basics of the spoken language, have appropriate clothing, and have the latest Lonely Planet tucked safely in your bag.
 You are ready for all that experiencing a new culture will bring — or are you…

 Do you know that making a peace sign could start a brawl in a London pub or that putting your feet up after a long day of touring in Thailand could cause your waiter to spit in your soup?

 Yup, all cultures are quirky, but understanding these quirks could make your adventure a whole lot less embarrassing.

-Here are 5 meanings of common gestures that are helpful to be aware of:
+5 meanings of common gestures

 2. Making a “V” sign with your fingers, for a lot of the world, means ‘peace’ or ‘victory’ and it is common to see people from Asian cultures, or American movie stars, photographed giving the sign.
-If you make the “V” with your palm facing your body however, you will be giving the people of the United Kingdom the equivalent of “the finger”.
+If you make the “V” with your palm facing your body, however, you will be giving the people of the United Kingdom the equivalent of “the finger”.

 3. Do you ever put your feet up on a chair or kick a door closed?
 Don’t do it in Thailand, India, Japan or parts of France unless you want to get a reputation for being rude.
 In these cultures, the foot is considered to be the lowest and dirtiest part of the body so unless you are getting a famous Thai foot rub, keep the soles of your feet firmly planted on the ground when out in public.

 4. Alternatively, the most sacred part of the body in most Buddhist cultures is the head (some believe it is the repository for the soul), so if you are in the habit of ruffling the hair of strangers, try and hold back in places like Thailand, India, Korea and other parts of Asia.